 If the complainant is invited to attend the meeting, they may bring someone along such as a relative or friend to provide support.
-The complainant must ensure they notify the Governance Professional 5 Academy days before the meeting.
+The complainant must ensure they notify the Head of Governance 5 Academy days before the meeting.

 If an Academy employee is called as a witness in a complaints meeting they may bring a colleague who has had no involvement in the investigation along to provide support.
-The employee must ensure they notify the Governance Professional 5 Academy days before the meeting.
+The employee must ensure they notify the Head of Governance 5 Academy days before the meeting.